 All major car rental companies have locations at the airport.
 Regular shuttles are available to take you from arrival and departure gates and the car rental lot of your choice.
 Several car rental companies also operate in Richmond City Centre.

 Cycling to the Other Side

-In the summer, The Ministry of Highways operates an hourly shuttle service for cyclists through the George Massey Tunnel.
+In the summer, the Ministry of Highways operates an hourly shuttle service for cyclists through the George Massey Tunnel.
 Pick up and drop off points are on the West side of Highway 99, opposite Tourism Richmond's Visitor Information Centre, and at the junction of Highways 99 and 17, near the Town and Country Inn.
-See the Regional Cycling Section of this website for more information.
+See the Cycling Routes and Maps of this website for more information.

 Driving and Bike Safety

 B.C.'s driving laws are consistent with those of other provinces and most U.S. States.
 Provincial law requires that all passengers wear seat-belts; infant restraints must secure children under five years old and motorcyclists and bicyclists must wear helmets.
 To ensure your safety and that of others, B.C. strictly enforces its impaired driving law.
 If involved in an accident with a B.C. licensed and registered vehicle, call 604-520-8222.